Alogani/NimGo_multithreadingattempt/README.md

   - An overall simpler implementation (current async/await implementation in nim still suffers from memory leaks and inefficiencies)
   - Slighlty faster (because Future[T] doesn't need to be passed each time anymore) -> to confirm
 - **Drawbacks**:
-    - More memory is consumed by I/O operations, but compensated by the fact that:
+    - More memory is consumed by I/O operations, but slighlty compensated by the fact that:
         - data doesn't need anymore to be encapsulated in a Future[T] object
         - virtual memory can be used
     - The end user doesn't know anymore if data inside the library is async or not